AndrewJunei/jax-fem-cfd/README.md

 </p>

 ### Matrix-Free Computations
 To perform a matrix vector product, you first need to "generate" your matrix, and then multiply a vector by it.
-The purple, red, and light blue lines are different options for generating a finite element convection matrix.
+The purple, red, and light blue lines are different options for generating a sparse finite element convection matrix.
 We use the light blue line, which doesn't assemble a global matrix but instead stores the element matrices.
-The black, grey, and dark blue lines are different options for performing a matrix vector product.
+The black, grey, and dark blue lines are different options for performing a sparse matrix vector product.
 We uses the dark blue line, which performs the multiplication element by element and assembles the global product vector.

 <p align="center">
     <img src="images/gpu_matvec.png" width="60%">